On Characterizing Potential Friends of 20: Introduction

-The above theorem depicts that 20 can not have an odd friend.
-In the next theorem, we give a lower bound of the total number of prime divisors of any such friend $N$ of 20.
-Here is the statement of the theorem: \begin{theorem} Let $N=2\cdot5^{2a}m^2$ be a friend of 20, then $\Omega(N)\geq 2\omega(N)+6a-5$. \end{theorem} As an immediate corollary, we get the following upper-bound of $N$.
+A positive integer $N>20$ is said to be a friend of $20$ if $I(N)=I(20)=21/10$.
+It is believed that whether 20 is solitary or not is as difficult as to finding odd perfect numbers.
+If any of the suspected solitary numbers up to $372$ is actually a friendly number, then its smallest friend must be strictly greater than $10^{30}$\cite{OEIS}.
+In this article, we prove the following results related to friends of 20 \begin{theorem} A friend $N$ of $20$ is of the form $N=2\cdot 5^{2a}m^2$, with $(3,m)=(7,m)=1$, where $a,m \in \mathbb{Z}^{+}$.
+Further, $N$ has at least six distinct prime divisors. \end{theorem} The above theorem depicts that 20 cannot have an odd friend.
+In the next theorem, we give a lower bound for the total number of prime divisors of any such friend $N$ of 20.
+Here is the statement of the theorem: \begin{theorem} Let $N=2\cdot5^{2a}m^2$ be a friend of 20, then where $\Omega(n)$ and $\omega(n)$ denote the total number of prime divisors and the number of distinct prime divisors of the integer $n$ respectively. \end{theorem} As an immediate corollary, we get the following upper bound for $N$.